DBJFJ/testsuite-nocoding/Jmeter to TSNC.md

-# Jmeter --> TSNC Translation
+# Jmeter to TSNC Translation

 TSNC can recognize test files created with Jmeter and execute them.

 While TSNC and Jmeter are both test tools, they concentrate on different areas and work in different ways.
 TSNC is a small test tool focused on calling urls, validating results and showing the results.
-Jmeter is a large load testing tool with a much wider set of functions.
+Jmeter is a large load testing tool with a much wider set of functions working in a different way.
 As a result, not all Jmeter tests can be translated to TSNC.

 Load Test configurations and Listeners will be ignored since TSNC uses it's own properties and result browsers.

 ### Generally speaking, TSNC will translate tests following this structure:

 * Thread Group
-* * (Variable Declaration)
+    * (Variable Declaration)
-* * HTTP Request Sampler
+    * HTTP Request Sampler
-* * * XPath Extractions
+        * XPath Extractions
-* * * Response Assertions
+        * Response Assertions
-* * (Variable Declaration)
+    * (Variable Declaration)
-* * HTTP Request Sampler
+    * HTTP Request Sampler
-* * * XPath Extractions
+        * XPath Extractions
-* * * Response Assertions
+        * Response Assertions

-If the Jmeter test does not follow this structure and/ or includes other important elements it won't be translated correctly.
+If the Jmeter test does not follow this structure and/ or includes other important elements it won't run on TSNC.
-Most notably logic elements like if or loops won't be translated.
+Logic elements like if or loops don't have an aquivalent in TSNC and will be ignored.
 Extractors other then XPath Extractors won't be translated.
 Assertions other then Response Assertions won't be translated.
 Requests/ Samplers other then Http Requests won't be translated.
 Beanshell and JDBC connections won't be translated.
-There are minor differences in the Response Assertions/ the XPath Extractions.
+There are also some minor differences in the Response Assertions/ the XPath Extractions.
 Explanations and details for specific elements can be found below.

 #### Config Elements